sandcassociates/knowledge-base/docs/glossary.md

 ### Container File
 The container file that all references you want displayed on your sheets should be referenced into.
 This is where you will set the layers you want displayed. **No design should be done in the container file.** The container file is sometimes also called the Zbase file.

+### Contours
+A line on a map joining points of equal height above sea level.
+Simply put, they show elevation levels.
+Sometimes also called "Topo lines."
+A project will likely have both existing contour lines and proposed contour lines.
+Proposed contour lines will be the new contour lines once construction is complete.

 ### DBE
 A Disadvantaged Business Enterprise.
 DBEs are a category of small businesses that meet specific criteria related to their ownership and disadvantaged status.
 The DBE program is designed to promote diversity and inclusion in government-funded transportation and infrastructure projects, particularly those receiving federal funding in the United States.